-- An additional IZ set aside requirement for these conversions depending on whether the converted Gross Floor Area (GFA) complies with the applicable development standards. - o For GFA that complies with standards: - OAG proposed a 2% additional IZ set-aside to reflect that the cost of conversion is less than the cost of building a new building. - o For GFA that does not comply with the applicable development standards: - OAG proposed a 20% set-aside to reflect that this square footage would not be permitted under the Zoning Regulations for a new building; - Providing for special exception relief from the additional IZ set aside requirement where a property owner demonstrates that the additional IZ set aside renders the conversion financially unviable despite the owner's best efforts to obtain financial subsidy for the additional IZ set aside.
+- An additional IZ set aside requirement for these conversions depending on whether the converted Gross Floor Area (GFA) complies with the applicable development standards. - o For GFA that complies with standards: - OAG proposed a two percent (2%) additional IZ set-aside to reflect that the cost of conversion is less than the cost of building a new building; and - o For GFA that does not comply with the applicable development standards: - OAG proposed a twenty percent (20%) set-aside to reflect that this square footage would not be permitted under the Zoning Regulations for a new building; and - Providing for special exception relief from the additional IZ set aside requirement where a property owner demonstrates that the additional IZ set aside renders the conversion financially unviable despite the owner's best efforts to obtain financial subsidy for the additional IZ set aside.

-As further justification for its proposed revisions to the amendments, OAG also cited and attached an OP Segregation Report dated November 2020 (Ex.
-7A), in which OP acknowledges that the concentration of poverty east of the river is the result of long-standing discrimination and lack of affordable housing in the downtown areas.
+As further justification for its proposed revisions to the amendments, OAG also cited and attached an OP Segregation Report dated November 2020, in which OP acknowledges that the concentration of poverty east of the river is the result of long-standing discrimination.
+(Ex.
+7A.)
+OAG argues that without provisions for the inclusion of more affordable housing in the downtown areas, the proposed amendments would result in almost exclusively market-rate housing in the heart of the District.